Dhara3078/DSA_notes_and_resources/README.md

 * Find all topic wise questions in different folders🕵️‍♀️
 * Problems are from Leetcode and Geeksforgeeks website.👩‍🏫✌
-* Separate folders for CP (Codechef and Codeforces)..
+* Separate folders for CP (Codechef)..
 All Solutions are not optimised 🤭

 ## Big O Notation